Bleem7/40412025_Customer_Churn/Readme.md

 Monthly Charges
 Total Charges (calculated based on tenure and monthly charges)

-# Usage#
+# Usage

 Run the script customer_churn_app.py.
 Access the app in your web browser.
 Input customer details in the provided fields.
 Click the "Predict Churn" button to get the churn prediction and confidence factor.

-# Important Notes#
+# Important Notes

 The confidence factor is calculated based on the predicted churn probability.
 The model assumes that the input data is in the correct format and follows the specified mappings for categorical values.

-# Dependencies#
+# Dependencies

 Streamlit
 Pandas
 NumPy
 TensorFlow (for loading the pre-trained model)

-# How to Install Dependencies#
+# How to Install Dependencies
 pip install streamlit pandas numpy tensorflow

-# How to Run the App#
+# How to Run the App

 streamlit run customer_churn_app.py
-Feel free to customize the app based on your specific requirements and data.

-# Link to video deployment#
+# Link to video deployment
 https://1drv.ms/v/s!AkqtEjEtjHG8g19b1PeII2rn1504?e=wLBlXn